fhildeb/validator-income-reporter/README.md

 # validator-income-reporter

-The Ethereum Validator Income Report Tool, written in Python, can create reports for any Ethereum blockchain with a Blockscout Explorer listed on CoinMarketCap.
+An Ethereum Validator Income Report Tool, written in Python, that can create reports for any Ethereum blockchain using the Blockscout Explorer and CoinMarketCap price metrics.

 ![Income Reporter Terminal](/img/income_reporter_terminal.png)